Welcome to Counseling Services

 Specific questions relating to a limited topic, e.g. a course equivalency

-"Express" does not include educational plans, graduation petions, academic dismissal, academic renewal, career advising, transcript evaluation or assistance with TAAs or TAGs.
+10-Minute Advising does not include educational plans, graduation petions, academic dismissal, academic renewal, career advising, transcript evaluation or assistance with TAGs.

-Most weeks, Express counseling is offered daily from 10am-12noon and from 1-3pm Monday through Thursday, and 10am-12noon on Fridays.
+Most weeks, 10-Minute Advising is offered daily from 10am-12noon and from 1-3pm Monday through Thursday, and 10am-12noon on Fridays.

 Academic counseling for transfer and career programs.
 By working with a counselor, students can develop an education plan to reach career or transfer goals.
 Counselors provide information about the requirements for Cabrillo's certificates and degrees as well as information on the transfer process and requirements.
 Students intending to transfer can obtain an academic plan that will include admission and general education requirements, as well as courses to best prepare them for their major and the best chance of acceptance at a university.